mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tc2_bug_report.md

 - [ ] This is obviously a bug, not something that people commonly disagree on.
 - [ ] This bug is in the code of the game, not in the textures, sounds, or other resources.
 - [ ] This issue occurs on the lastest vanilla TF2 update.
+- [ ] This issue occurs with DirectX level 100.
 - [ ] This issue occurs on the latest Team Comtress release, or the `master` branch.
 - [ ] This issue occurs when using no custom content.
 - [ ] This issue occurs when using `start_tf2.bat` (or `start_server.bat`) with no custom launch options.